HDFGroup/hdf5/README.txt

    hdf5dev      - For discussion of the HDF5 library development
 		  with developers and other interested parties.

-   hdf5repo     - For checkin notices of code development on the library,
-		  not a discussion list.

 To subscribe to a list, send mail to "<list>-subscribe@hdfgroup.org". where <list> is the name of the list.
 E.g., mail hdf5-subscribe@hdfgroup.org